obide/SchemaParsingScript/README.md

 # SchemaParsingScript

-#Portrays all table attributes of a specified schema
+#Portrays all table attributes of a specified schema to a CSV FILE
 #Check for Table Name, Type, Incremental, Query, Data Sources, Key, Columns with a Key

 Make sure to have file located in the directory of where Incorta is installed, within the bin folder.